 For bright white heads, you need to blanch the cauliflower.
 To do this, when the head is about the size of an egg — about 2 inches in diameter — pull the leaves of the plant over the head and use clothespins to hold the leaves in place.
 Also, avoid stress on the plants by disturbing the roots when weeding, giving too much or too little water or putting other strain on the growing vegetables in your vegetable garden to prevent “buttoning,” or premature formation of tiny heads.

-cauliflower plants, cauliflower plants pictures, vegetable garden ideas, vegetable garden images, vegetable garden pictures, .
+The head of cauliflower is also sometimes called the white curd, or just the curd.Label: cauliflower plants, vegetable garden images, cauliflower plants pictures, vegetable garden ideas, vegetable garden pictures, .